Spread of Islam: Persia and the Caucasus

-While there were cases such as the Sassanid army division at Hamra, that converted en masse before pivotal battles such as the Battle of al-Qādisiyyah, conversion was fastest in the urban areas where Arab forces were garrisoned slowly leading to Zoroastrianism becoming associated with rural areas.
-Still at the end of the Umayyad period, the Muslim community was only a minority in the region.
+While there were cases of en masse conversions to Islam, such as the Sassanid army division at Hamra, which had converted before pivotal battles (e.g., the Battle of al-Qādisiyyah), conversion was fastest in urban areas where Arab forces were garrisoned, slowly leading to Zoroastrianism becoming associated with rural areas.
+Still, at the end of the Umayyad period, the Muslim community was only a minority in the region.

-Through the Muslim conquest of Persia, in the 7th century, Islam spread as far as the North Caucasus, which parts of it (notably Dagestan) were part of the Sasanid domains.
-In the coming centuries, relatively large parts of the Caucasus became Muslim, while the larger swaths of it would still remain pagan (paganism branches such as the Circassian Habze) as well as Christian (notably Armenia and Georgia), for centuries.
-By the 16th century, most of the people of what are nowadays Iran and Azerbaijan had adopted the Shia branch of Islam through the conversion policies of the Safavids.
+During the Muslim conquest of Persia in the 7th century, Islam spread as far as the North Caucasus in areas (notably Dagestan) under Sassanid rule.
+In the coming centuries, relatively large parts of the Caucasus were Islamicized, while the majority of its population would remain adherents of local pagan traditions (e.g., the Adyghe Xabze of the Circassians) or Christianity (notably Armenia and Georgia) for centuries.
+By the 16th century, most of the populations of what became Iran and Azerbaijan had adopted Shia Islam through the conversion policies of the Safavids.

-Islam was readily accepted by Zoroastrians who were employed in industrial and artisan positions because, according to Zoroastrian dogma, such occupations that involved defiling fire made them impure.
+Islam was readily accepted by Zoroastrians who were employed in industrial and artisan positions because, according to Zoroastrian purity law, such occupations that involved defiling fire made them impure.
 Moreover, Muslim missionaries did not encounter difficulty in explaining Islamic tenets to Zoroastrians, as there were many similarities between the faiths.
-According to Thomas Walker Arnold, for the Persian, he would meet Ahura Mazda and Ahriman under the names of Allah and Iblis.
-At times, Muslim leaders in their effort to win converts encouraged attendance at Muslim prayer with promises of money and allowed the Quran to be recited in Persian instead of Arabic so that it would be intelligible to all.
+According to Thomas Walker Arnold, the Zoroastrian Persian would easily translate Ahura Mazda and Ahriman into Allah and Iblis.
+At times, Muslim leaders, in their effort to win converts, encouraged attendance at Muslim prayer with promises of money and allowed the Quran to be recited in the Persian language instead of Arabic so that it would be intelligible to all.

-Robert Hoyland argues that the missionary efforts of the relatively small number of Arab conquerors in Persian lands led to "much interaction and assimilation" between rulers and ruled, and to descendants of the conquerors adapting the Persian language and Persian festivals and culture, (Persian being the language of modern-day Iran, while Arabic is spoken by its neighbors to the west.)
+Robert G. Hoyland argues that the missionary efforts of the relatively small number of Arab conquerors in Persian lands led to "much interaction and assimilation" between rulers and the ruled, and to descendants of the conquerors adapting the Persian language and Persian festivals and culture (Persian being the language of modern-day Iran, while Arabic is spoken by its neighbors to the west).